Which of the following factors does not affect the acidity of a c... | Channels for Pearson+

 1

-Understand that acidity in organic compounds is influenced by the stability of the conjugate base formed after losing a proton (H⁺).
+Understand the concept of acidity in organic compounds: Acidity is influenced by the ability of a compound to donate a proton (H⁺).
+The more stable the conjugate base, the stronger the acid.

+Evaluate the role of electron-withdrawing groups: These groups increase acidity by stabilizing the conjugate base through inductive effects, pulling electron density away from the acidic hydrogen.

+Consider resonance stabilization: Resonance can stabilize the conjugate base by delocalizing negative charge, making the compound more acidic.

-Recognize that electronegativity of the atom bonded to hydrogen affects acidity because more electronegative atoms can stabilize the negative charge on the conjugate base better.
+Assess the electronegativity of the atom bonded to the acidic hydrogen: Higher electronegativity increases acidity as it stabilizes the negative charge on the conjugate base.

-Consider resonance stabilization, which affects acidity by delocalizing the negative charge over multiple atoms, thus stabilizing the conjugate base.

-Evaluate the inductive effect, where nearby electronegative atoms can pull electron density away from the conjugate base, stabilizing it and increasing acidity.
+Identify the irrelevant factor: The color of a compound does not influence its acidity, as acidity is a chemical property related to structure and electron distribution, not physical appearance.

 Watch next